-Please note that the Preliminary Program is subject to change.
+Please note that the Program is subject to change.

 Early Registrations will be available at the BledCom registration desk in the foyer of the Rikli Balance Hotel on